 Certified Schools can access this webinar by logging into the learning hub.

-In this webinar, Hazel Parkinson, former county drugs coordinator, DSL and pastoral manager with 20+ years’ senior leadership experience, discusses how COVID-19 has changed the way gangs operate, the risks to children and how schools can recognise if children may be vulnerable to online recruitment.
+In this webinar, Hazel Parkinson, former county drugs coordinator, DSL and pastoral manager with 20+ years’ senior leadership experience, discusses how COVID-19 has changed the way gangs operate, the risks to children and how schools and colleges can recognise if children and young people may be vulnerable to online recruitment.

-Understanding how organised crime groups and those who operate county lines have adapted during the pandemic and what this means for safeguarding children online.
+Understanding how organised crime groups and those who operate county lines have adapted during the pandemic and what this means for safeguarding children and young people online

-Recognising how criminal gangs are using common social media platforms to recruit children into county lines and target those who are most vulnerable.
+Recognising how criminal gangs are using common social media platforms to recruit children and young people into county lines and target those who are most vulnerable

-Understanding how schools can recognise if children have been impacted by the pandemic and what signs to look out for which might make them vulnerable.
+Understanding how schools and colleges can recognise if children and young people have been impacted by the pandemic and what signs to look out for which might make them vulnerable

-Recognising how county lines may operate in the future following the relaxation of restrictions and how schools can help children who might need extra support.
+Recognising how county lines may operate in the future following the relaxation of restrictions and how schools and colleges can help children and young people who might need extra support

 Our Certified School Programme is a complete solution for schools to implement an effective approach to online safety.